Ajiacos y Mondongos is a very popular Colombian restaurant in Medellín with good food. This restaurant serves three traditional Colombian dishes.

 Hours: Open only for lunch daily – Monday to Friday: noon to 3:30 pm and Saturday and Sunday: noon to 4:00 pm.

 In addition, this restaurant also offers domicilio (delivery) services.
 And the cost for any of the three dishes on the menu via delivery is 25,600 pesos.

 The Best Colombia Food (Comida Típica) in Medellín

-So far on the Medellin Guru site we have looked at seven of the best Colombian food restaurants in Medellín metro area with good comida típica – traditional Colombian dishes:
+So far on the Medellin Guru site we have looked at eight of the best Colombian food restaurants in Medellín metro area with good comida típica – traditional Colombian dishes:

 - El Rancherito (with nine locations)